getify/Functional-Light-JS/ch7.md

 So which one is better suited for our task?
 No surprise here, the array approach is probably a lot more appropriate.
 The structural immutability of a closure means our only option is to wrap more closure around it.
 Objects are by default extensible, so we can just grow the array as needed.

-By the way, even though I'm presenting this structural (im)mutability as a clear difference between closure and object, the way we're using the object as an immutable value is actually more similar than dislike.
+By the way, even though I'm presenting this structural (im)mutability as a clear difference between closure and object, the way we're using the object as an immutable value is actually more similar than not.

 Creating a new array (via `concat(..)`) for each addition to the array is treating the array as structurally immutable, which is conceptually symmetrical to closure being structurally immutable by its very design.